Close Range Excerpt

 Beth cocked an eyebrow.
 “You can’t get enough of this place, can you?”

 Malone was on good terms with the owner, having stopped her restaurant from being robbed six months ago.
 While Malone was waiting for his coffee on the morning in question, a man burst into the diner, waving a gun around and demanding all the cash from the register.
-With lighting fast reflexes, Malone quickly subdued the suspect, disarmed him, and slapped handcuffs on him.
+With lightning fast reflexes, Malone quickly subdued the suspect, disarmed him, and slapped handcuffs on him.
 Ever since that incident happened, Beth had opened up to him, obviously grateful for having a detective frequenting her business.
 “I’m hooked on your coffee,” Malone finally said.
 “It’s the best in Miami.
 What else can I say?
 I just can’t seem to get enough.”

 “You and everyone else here.”
 She gestured around the crowded dining room.
 She appeared to be in her mid-forties, with a soft oval face, long thick black hair, and sparkling brown eyes.
 “People keep coming here, I’ll have to get a bigger place.”